techCarpenter/garage-wiki/ebooks/wishcraft.md

 #### Morning

-- I wake up at 5:30-6.
-Drink some water, get dressed for the day.
+- I wake up at 5:30-6 next to my wife in our modest sized home on a large plot of land, drink some water, get dressed for the day.
 - I walk alone or with 1 close person in the morning through the woods.
 Hear the birds chirping and watch the sun rise.
 - Once I'm back from walking, I enjoy breakfast with my family.
 We eat eggs and toast with bacon, then hear everyone's plans for the day.
 - By 8, I make my way to my home office.
 In the quiet, empty room I sit down for a time to work on my software product or write or plan my next project.